-This is a common phrase; “Gideon’s trumpet” but do you know the complete story?
+The phrase; “Gideon’s trumpet” is common.
+But, do you know the complete story?

-But, what happens next is yet another miracle of the Bible.
+But, what happens next is yet another miracle and the subject of today’s Bible lesson.

 Now the Midianites and the Amalekites and all the sons of the east were lying in the valley as numerous as locusts; and their camels were without number, as numerous as the sand on the seashore.